Table of Contents

 - Part-time employees shall receive all benefits of employment on a pro rata basis, except health benefits determined by the state.
 If local ordinances provide for benefits more generous than comparable state entitlements, the former shall apply.

-Article 14 – Temporary Hourly Fill-In Employees
+Article 14 – Temporary Hourly Fill-In Employees and Project Appointments

 Temporary hourly fill-in employees may be retained to fill in for regular or part-time bargaining unit employees, backfilling while a recruitment is in process or to fill in when a bargaining unit employee is absent for reasons such as leave of absence, illness, parental; such fill-in employee’s tenure is not to exceed six (6) calendar months.
 Such temporary hourly fill-in employees shall not displace bargaining unit work and/or positions, other than as specified herein.
 Open positions are absolutely limited to a six months tenure and no exceptions shall apply; a temp who is later hired in the same open position shall be credited for their time serving as an hourly fill in employee, and will not be required to restart the six months probationary period.

-Article 15 – Fellows and Interns
+Article 15 – Fellowship

 Article 16 – Bona Fide Independent Contractors